- 1 Introduction

 Having clean genitals is definitely very important.
 But have you ever wondered what some of the benefits of pubes are?
 Well, having body hair in your private region is for protective purposes.
 Pubic hair helps to protect the sensitive vagina.
 This helps to reduce the chances of bacterial infection.

-Normal Vs Abnormal Hair Growth in Women
+Normal Vs. Abnormal Hair Growth in Women

 Naturally, women have vellus and terminal hairs.
 So, it’s not easy to determine excessive hair growth.
 It’s a normal thing for a feminine person to have fine hair all over the body.
 It’s also usual for them to have armpit and pubic hair.
-Some of them even have hairy legs and face.
+Some of them even have hairy legs and faces.

 However, some may have abnormal hair in excess.
-This is usually characterized by the growth of thicker and darker hair in regions such as the chest, chin, and stomach.
+This is usually characterized by thicker and darker hair in regions such as the chest, chin, and stomach.
 Abnormal hair growth in women involves thick hair growing in many parts of the body.
 In fact, they may have a pattern of male hair growth.